 SALVATION IS NEEDED!

-The sinner is under the just condemnation of God, who is perfect in holiness, purity, and righteousness (Ezra 9:15; Ps.
+Consequently, every sinner stands under the just condemnation of a God who is perfect in holiness, purity, and righteousness (Ezra 9:15; Ps.
 22:3; Ps.
 48:10; Isa.
 6:3; Jer.
 9:24; Hab.
-1:13), and He must judge sin (Ezek.
+1:13).
+Because He is just, God must judge sin (Ezek.
 18:4; Acts 17:30-31; Rom.
 6:23).
+Thus, the need for salvation becomes starkly apparent: it is only through God’s grace that we can be forgiven and granted new life.

 WHAT IS SIN?